riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-1.md

 We're returning all our animals in our publication, which happens to be exactly what was happening when we had autopublish enabled, now we're just explicitly exposing all our animals.
 In general, publications would scope the data being returned to the client for both performance and data security reasons (i.e. to only display data accessible to the current user).
 In our simple Animals application all users see and share the same data however, so we're just returning everything in the publication.

-Next step is to subscribe to the data on the client, we'll accomplish this with Iron Router.
+The next step is to subscribe to the data on the client, we'll accomplish this with Iron Router.

 #####/lib/router.js
 {% highlight JavaScript %}